Where to Stay in Beijing? In this post we will analyze the best areas to stay and enjoy the Chinese capital

 Budget Accommodation Options in Beijing, China

-Beijing Saga International Youth Hostel – One of the best budget options for your stay in Beijing.
-It is easily reachable by metro and close to the Wangfujing shopping center.
+Happy Dragon.
+Saga Youth Hostel – One of the best budget options for your stay in Beijing.
+It is easily reachable by metro and close to the Wangfujing shopping street.

 Reasonably Priced Accommodations in Beijing, China